IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/How-to/Advance Web App Setup.md

 Progressive Scanning: "Scan Settings"
 One scan performed in multiple stages, the findings are updated in stages with each scan.

+- Used where a scan typically exceed the amount of time of available within a scanning window.

 eg.
 Traditional Web App Scans (3 hrs)
 Progressive Scan 1, Scan 2, Scan 3